-Besides weather forecasting and renewable energy source optimization, AI and big data are being used in fossil fuel energy source exploration and drilling.
+Besides weather forecasting and renewable energy source optimization, AI is being used in fossil fuel energy source exploration and drilling.

 Two years ago, Exxon Mobil teamed up with MIT to produce self-learning submersible robots to explore the ocean surface.
 These robots will be equipped with machine learning algorithms to not only help them learn from their mistakes while conducting explorations, but also to carry out the same work that a scientist would, without the risk.

-The robot will explore, record data about the ocean floor, and make an analysis based on the data.
-This will allow for exploring new locations to drill oil and natural gas along the ocean floor.
+The robot will explore, record data about the ocean floor, and make an analysis based on the data to help identify new locations to drill oil and natural gas.

 Switching to renewable energy sources isn’t just for governments and electric companies to focus on.
 In fact, numerous companies like Google and Microsoft have tried to make an impact on the environment and their bottom lines by lowering their overall energy consumption.